abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/error_1.jpg)

-(i).
-Scroll up within the terminal to locate the highlighted link.
+(i) Scroll up within the terminal to locate the highlighted link.
 Click on the link.

    ![](media/errorlo.png)

-(ii)choose the **It's used in tests**(1) option.
+(ii) Choose the **It's used in tests**(1) option.
 Then, select **Allow me to expose this secret**(2) to proceed.

    ![](media/error1lo.png)

-(iii).
-After completing the previous step, navigate back to VS Code and rerun step-15 to finish the push process.
+(iii) After completing the previous step, navigate back to VS Code and rerun step-15 to finish the push process.

 ### Task 4: Build and push using GitHub Actions